AdamRalph123/Car-talk/README.md

 - **Edit and delete author**

-    - If the user wants to delete or edit a post its has to be their own post.
+    - If the user wants to delete or edit a post, it has to be their own post.
 An edit and delete button will be shown underneath their post.

     ![screenshot](assets/screenshots/edit%20and%20delete%20post%20author.png)

 - **Delete post comformation**

-    -If the author of the post presses the delete button they will be a brought to a comfirmation page.
+    -If the author of the post clicks the delete button they will be a brought to a comfirmation page.

     ![screenshot](assets/screenshots/delete%20post%20comfiration.png)